 Special distinction at commencement wearing the honors cord.
 In addition, a certificate of honors awarded at commencement and on official transcript.

-Completion of at least 16 credits in their first semester with a cumulative GPA and tech GPA of 3.25 or higher
+Engineering freshmen who have completed at least 16 credit hours in their first semester at Widener University with a cumulative GPA and technical GPA of 3.00 or higher.

-One graduate course in the major (as a senior technical elective)
+One graduate course in the major (counts as senior technical elective)

-Transfer credit following matriculation in the courses listed is not acceptable.
+Transfer credit in the courses listed above following matriculation is not acceptable

 Advanced engineering honors courses that offer an intellectual and challenging classroom environment